fintanr/fintanr/README.md

 ### Hi, I'm Fintan Ryan

-* Director of Market Intelligence, GitHub
+* Director of Market Insights, GitHub

-Just starting into my new role in Market Intelligence at GitHub.
+Just starting into my new role in Market Insights at GitHub.
 Working to make developer's life better.

 ## Past Life